Davide01/language-classification/README.md

 app/lang_model/data/models/{modelname}/{accuracy}_.pt.
 ```

-More details can be find in the notebook modelling.py
+More details can be find in the notebook modelling.py.
+The highest accuracy achieved was 89 %.
+Of course, this can be further tuned, with improving the data, hyperparameter tuning and achitecture tuning.

 ## Rest API